usc-isi-i2/kgtk/docs/transform/query.md

     * it has a numeric suffix (e.g., `g42`) and its non-numeric prefix is contained as a substring in the base name of the input file
 4. if no match can be found for a particular handle, an error will be raised
-5. once a handle is matched its matching input is removed from the pool of available inputs and the next handle (if any) is matched against the remaining ones
+5. once a handle is matched, its matching input is removed from the pool of available inputs and the next handle (if any) is matched against the remaining ones

-Finally, if the first match clause does not have a graph handle, its handle implicitly becomes the default graph which gets matched to the first input file.
-Clauses that are not directly preceded by a graph handle inherit theirs from the previous clause, so only changes from one graph to another need to be explicitly marked in the match pattern.
+6. if the first pattern clause does not have a graph handle, its handle implicitly becomes the default graph, which gets matched to the first input file (this also consumes that input and makes it unavailable for any explicit handle matching, which means that in any other optional match clauses or exists conditions, this graph can only be accessed implicitly!)

+Pattern clauses that are not directly preceded by a graph handle inherit theirs from the previous clause, so only changes from one graph to another need to be explicitly marked in a match pattern.
+However, this inheritance is only within the scope of a single match pattern.
+Other match patterns, for example in `--opt` clauses or exists conditions, are processed independently.

 If one of the inputs is standard input, its internally associated file name is (or ends with) `/dev/stdin` which can be used to refer to it